Editor’s Note: This post was originally published in 2016 and has been refreshed for Open Access Week 2017.

 In recent years, open access has steadily gained momentum.
 Most journals and publishers today have open access channels and authors have the choice to publish open access.
 However, many authors, particularly those who are relatively new to academia, are still in a haze about open access publishing.
 What is open access?
 What is the rationale behind publishing open access?
 What are the different venues for publishing open access?
-Such questions bother authors and they are often skeptical about publishing open access as they are unclear about the answers to these questions.
-This article aims to clear these doubts and provide the fundamentals of open access publication.
+Such questions bother authors and they are often skeptical about publishing open access as there are several myths about open access.
+This article aims to clear all doubts and provide the fundamentals of open access publication.

 What is open access?